EBS369/solidity-test/README.md

 ## Enhancements

-1. Remove irrelevant branching
+1. Use lowest privilege accessibility function modifiers
-2. Should not modify contract state with modifier
+2. Do not modify contract state with modifier
-3. Global variable vs Local variable naming conventions, to prevent variable shadowing
+3. Use global variable vs local variable naming conventions
-4. Lowest privilege accessibility function modifiers
+4. Do not introduce irrelevant branching
-5. One contract per Solidity file
+5. Only one contract per Solidity file
-6. Unifying Ownable and RewardsDistributionRecipient
-7. Consider building an LP alike token as receipt of deposit / staking (e.g. Beefy Finance)
+7. Consider LP / rebase token as staking receipt
-8. Minimal deposit amount (e.g. 1e16 for 0.01 of an 18 decimal token)
+8. Minimal deposit amount (i.e. 1e16 for 0.01 of 18 decimal token)

 ## Critical